 What is there to do as a family on our off-time?

-Depending on the location, there are typically local hotels with pool facilities.
-There are a few local beaches, however, most are not safe for swimming.
-There are other crew activities arranged, including days out to different local places of interest, markets, nice restaurants, etc. There is a children’s covered play area on Deck 8 and a much smaller one on Deck 7, and a pool on Deck 8.
+Depending on the location, there are typically places to visit ashore, like parks or local hotels with pool facilities.
+There are a few local beaches, however, some are not safe for swimming.
+There are other crew activities arranged, including days out to different local places of interest – markets, nice restaurants, etc. There is a small swimming pool on the ship, and space on other decks to play.
 There is an Internet Café, and also a well-stocked library of books and DVDs.
 There are also plenty of opportunities to travel and see the country in which we are serving.

 What would our cabin be like, and how big are the beds?

-The cabins vary in size (6-berth and 4-berth) according to how many in your family.
-A few of the 6-berth cabins have 3 small bedrooms (2 rooms for the kids with bunks and a master bedroom).
-Some 6-berth cabins have 2 bedrooms (2 small bedrooms for the kids with bunks and a pull-out couch in the den for mom and dad).
-Each has its own bathroom and kitchenette and ample storage space.
+The cabins vary in size (6-berth and 4-berth) according to how many in your family, and depends on which ship you are serving.
+A few of the family cabins on the Africa Mercy have a sofa-bed for the parents; each cabin has its own bathroom and kitchenette and ample storage space.

 What are the special rules for children?

 On the whole, the ship is a safe and family friendly environment.
 There are some guidelines for children’s protection, and of course, parents are ultimately responsible for their children.
 Younger children (under 10) must be supervised at all times, and cannot wander around the ship without an adult.
 There are rules on food service, for example, and general safety rules that all crew are expected to follow.